Hair: Evolution

-Human hairlessness

 Evolutionary variation

-Evolutionary biologists suggest that the genus Homo arose in East Africa approximately 2.5 million years ago.
-They devised new hunting techniques.
-The higher protein diet led to the evolution of larger body and brain sizes.
-Jablonski postulates that increasing body size, in conjunction with intensified hunting during the day at the equator, gave rise to a greater need to rapidly expel heat.
-As a result, humans evolved the ability to sweat: a process which was facilitated by the loss of body hair.
+Primates are relatively hairless compared to other mammals, and Hominini such as chimpanzees, have less dense hair than would be expected given their body size for a primate.
+Evolutionary biologists suggest that the genus Homo arose in East Africa approximately 2 million years ago.
+Part of this evolution was the development of endurance running and venturing out during the hot times of the day that required efficient thermoregulation through perspiration.
+The loss of heat through heat of evaporation by means of sweat glands is aided by air currents next to the skin surface, which are facilitated by the loss of body hair.

 Another factor in human evolution that also occurred in the prehistoric past was a preferential selection for neoteny, particularly in females.
 The idea that adult humans exhibit certain neotenous (juvenile) features, not evinced in the other great apes, is about a century old.
 Louis Bolk made a long list of such traits, and Stephen Jay Gould published a short list in Ontogeny and Phylogeny.
 In addition, paedomorphic characteristics in women are often acknowledged as desirable by men in developed countries.
 For instance, vellus hair is a juvenile characteristic.
 However, while men develop longer, coarser, thicker, and darker terminal hair through sexual differentiation, women do not, leaving their vellus hair visible.